tos-kamiya/o-o/README.md

 If you specify `-` as the file name for standard input, etc., it will not be redirected.
 Putting `+` in front of a file name will open the file in append mode.

 ```
-Start a sub-process and redirect its standard I/O's.
+Run a sub-process and customize how it handles standard I/O.

 Usage:
   o-o [options] <stdin> <stdout> <stderr> [--] <commandline>...